rickulland/CoCoIO/README.md

 The W5100 does not automatically manage buffer rollover.
 It's up to you to wrap around, and to reset the read pointer location to reflect the number of 'auto-inc' reads made from the dataport.
 So a receive loop would be:

 	1. Use IRQ or poll the Received Size Register.
 When >0 ...
-	2. Get read or write pointer, AND with buffer mask <i>(buff size -1)</i> then add buffer base address.
+	2. Get read or write pointer, AND with buffer mask (buff size -1) then add buffer base address.
 This is the start location.
 	3. Get rx/tx data size, subtract this from end of buffer.
 	   This is sizeof first segment.
 Read that many bytes from the dataport.
 	4. Reset the rx/tx pointer to the start of the buffer and read the remaining bytes from the dataport.
 	5. Set the read pointer one address past the last read address
 	6. Send RECV ($40) to the socket command register

 <B>close the connection</B>

-Only two registers to manipulate, and the TCP/IP connection is closed.
+Only two registers, and the TCP/IP connection is closed.

 	Command Register ($401) – Set to $08 (DISCON)
 	Status Register ($403) – loop until = $18 (SOCK_FIN_WAIT)